eze-kiel/old-eze-kiel.github.io/_posts/2020-04-03-save-your-keys.md

 * SAVE YOUR KEYS !
 * Automate backups, and do them more often !
 * Don't be lazy, laziness will stab you in the back when you expect it the least

+Those lessons might be obvious of a lot of people.
+They weren't for me until now.
+At least I learned something today ! ¯\\_(ツ)_/¯

+Take care of yourself !